Markbnj/venv2docker/README.md

 option as shown above.
 Packages are installed after `apt-get update -y` is run, and before any additional pip dependencies are installed.

+## Options

+The following command line paramters control various aspects of the final image produced by venv2docker.

+### --apt=PACKAGE[,PACKAGE][...]
+### --apt=FILE

+Example:

+`venv2docker --apt=libxml2,libxslt1-dev my_test_env`
+`venv2docker --apt=path/to/file.txt my_test_env`

+Use to install extra dependencies at build time.
+Takes either a comma-delimited list of package names, or the path to a text file with one package per line.

+The script installs apt packages by running `apt-get update` and then `apt-get install`.
+Packages are installed as the first step in the image build process.

+### --args=ARG[,ARG][...]

+Example:

+`venv2docker --entrypoint=python --args=manage.py,runserver my_test_env`

+Use to pass arguments to an entrypoint command.
+Takes a comma-delimited list of argument strings, each of which is appended as-is to the arguments list of the ENTRYPOINT directive in the generated dockerfile.

+### -b|--base=IMAGE

+Example:

+`venv2docker --base=ubuntu:15.10 my_test_env`

+Docker images that you create are layered on top of an existing, or "base" image that contains the operating system dependencies.
+By default venv2docker will use the debian:jessie base image from the Docker hub.
+Use this argument to override the default and use a different base image.

+## Tutorial: a quickie django image